PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 Swish-residual closure result retention contract above.
 Implement that assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Terminal Swish-residual closure result retention implementation checkpoint

+The sole model-only production call now retains its existing four-counter dictionary as `_terminal_swish_residual_concat_closure_stats`.
+This is an assignment-only orchestration change.
+The wrapper and owner implementation, fixed options, result schema, indexed phase order, graph mutation, tensor pruning, callback arguments, pass order, captured boundary-StridedSlice predecessor, dequant-logistic bridge successor, dependencies, diagnostics, and TensorFlow behavior are unchanged.
+The retained value has no consumer and triggers no additional graph work.

+Implementation validation completed sequentially under `uv`:

+- complete indexed quantized-Swish owner plus terminal recovery/orchestration, architecture, and pass-efficiency gate: `365 passed in 19.09s`
+- branch-changed broad suite plus the complete indexed quantized-Swish owner, terminal recovery/orchestration, architecture, and pass-efficiency coverage:
+  `1416 passed in 24.00s`

+These are unit, contract, and orchestration checks; this accounting-only change does not claim a new model-corpus run.

+At resume, audit the sole `_optimize_transpose_dequant_logistic_mul_quantize_bridges()` result, owner schema, production occurrence, captured Swish-closure predecessor, and following Swish-QDQ-island boundary before adding characterization.
+Commit and push only; do not create, reopen, or update a pull request.